okyeron/fates/README.md

 - `SUPERCOLLIDER FAIL` error on boot: This happens because the Jack Audio system is not starting properly.
 A number of things can cause this.
 There is a information and support thread on the "lines" forum [here](https://llllllll.co/t/fates-a-diy-norns-dac-board-for-raspberry-pi/22999?u=okyeron)

+### Audio tests

+A low level test…
+Firstst stop jack, so we can test the DAC directly with ALSA

+`sudo systemctl stop norns-jack.service`

+Now use `aplay` to play a wave file.

+`aplay ~/dust/audio/common/wavs/01.wav`
+this should play a simple clean bell tone

+An alternate test is speaker-test
+`speaker-test -t wav -c 2`

 ## UART